raymond-w-ko/creep2/README.md

 ### Result

-By maintaining the strict 5x11 bounding box, I was able to get the font working in all the programs I typically use:
+By maintaining the strict 5x11 bounding box, I was able to get the font working in all the programs I typically use that don't support fancy spacing adjustment:
 * XTerm (BDF format)
 * UXRvt (BDF format)
 * X11 (BDF format)